The Questions to Ask When Buying a Condo in Massachusetts

 What are the Rules and Regulations for the Condo?

 Some condo complexes in the area can be quite onerous with their rules and regulations.
 If you have a pet, you need to make sure that fido or scruffy is a welcome addition.
-Otherwise it may make sense to ask your real estate agent to only select properties which are pet friendly.
-If you have a Harley Davidson, you need to make sure that the Road King is welcome in the parking lot.
+If you have a Harley Davidson, you need to make sure that the Roadster is welcome in the parking lot.

 If you are one of these nomadic corporate types that could be relocated to the "home office in Dayton" the you may want to ensure that you have the right to rent the condo should you need to move suddenly while still holding a mortgage on the property.